 Assessing the global transition to renewable energy for calculation of species loss, for the Cambridge Conservation Initiative

-Assessing the cleantech sector in the Cambridge and Oxford (UK) areas, and development of a database of LCEGS and cleantech firms
+Assessing the cleantech and LCEGS sectors in the Cambridge and Oxford (UK) areas, and development of a database of firms

 Analysing the effectiveness and feasibility of consumer-based policies for carbon reduction, for the European Union

 Assessing the health benefits of reduction of Pb in U.S. drinking water supplies, for the American Water Works Association